Truth is stranger than fiction; fiction has to make sense.

 This quip, variously attributed to Mark Twain or Leo Rosten, is quite true.
 In story, writers must pay a great deal of attention to motive and consistency.
 In real life, people are hilariously inexplicable.

 It’s no secret that I hate spoilers, and this past week was a doozy as the popular Downton Abbey season careened to a halt.
 Within a couple of hours social media was seeded with spoiler landmines.
+And I observed something pretty funny.

 Wait for it….